sallynorthmore/think-climate/src/pages/about/index.md

     filmLink: http://chasingice.com
 ---

-We are a group of concerned citizens passionate about the climate and how IBM can ...
+We are a group of concerned citizens passionate about working for a safer climate.
+We believe communication is key